The Demigod Files: Percy Jackson and the Bronze Dragon

 Percy Jackson and Charles Beckendorf are on the same team for capture the flag.
-Beckendorf, a son of Hephaestus,suggests Percy to ask Annabeth, daughter of Athena, to the Fourth of July fireworks, the biggest dating event of the summer at Camp Half-Blood.
+Beckendorf, a son of Hephaestus, suggests Percy to ask Annabeth, daughter of Athena, to the Fourth of July fireworks, the biggest dating event of the summer at Camp Half-Blood.
 During the game, he and Beckendorf try to sneak up to the enemy territory to find the flag.
 Instead, Percy gets caught by Annabeth and Silena Beauregard while Beckondorf finds the dreaded Myrmekes (giant, blood-red ants) carrying a bronze dragon head at the Ant Hill.
-Beckendorf, who believes this is a blessing from his father Hephaestus, runs up to get it and end up getting captured.
+Beckendorf, who believes this is a blessing from his father Hephaestus, runs up to get it and ends up getting captured.

 Percy, Annabeth and Silena attempts to rescue Beckendorf.
 They decide to find and recreate the huge bronze dragon that was once one of Camp Half-Blood's defences.
 They eventually manage to make the dragon (an automaton) and get it to save Beckendorf.
 The dragon blasts open the ant nest, but gets attacked and ends up damaged.
 Percy, Annabeth and Silena find valuables after darting in the anthill.
 Once back at camp, they learn the games hasn't yet been finished.
 Annabeth forces the boys to stay in Capture the Flag prison while the girls go finish the game.
 Before resuming the games, Annabeth asks Percy to the fireworks.

+The story takes place in between The Battle of the Labyrinth and The Last Olympian and has narrative connections to The Heroes of Olympus and The Trials of Apollo as the bronze dragon, renamed Festus, goes on to play a crucial role in future stories, as does the anthill encountered in the narrative.